course-details-portlet

 Different grades can be assigned to the group members.

-Both the project assignment and the portfolio assessment must be passed in order to pass the final grade.
+Both the project assignment and the portfolio assessment must be passed in order to get "pass" as the final grade of the course.

 Continuation and voluntary repetition: at the next regular implementation.
 Both the project assignment and the portfolio assessment must be re-taken.